fergusq/tampio/README.md

 ## Syntax

 Every pattern and body of a transformation is an expression.

+    <pattern> on <expression> [, missä <var> on <expression>]

 All expressions can be inflected in different cases.
+Both `<pattern>` and `<expression>` must be in the nominative case.

+Every transformation can have an optional `missä` clause, which is substituted to the pattern and the body.
+For example,

+    nolla plus luku on luku, missä luku on x:n seuraaja

+is equivalent to

+    nolla plus x:n seuraaja on x:n seuraaja

 Tampio supports two kinds of expressions: _words_ and _function calls_.
 A word is simply a word in the source code.